 Dalton State College

+Moving beyond the critically needed, initial development, Corvias and Dalton State College outlined a long-term plan for continuous upgrades to the new housing community.
+Because Corvias’ approach returns all residual cash flow to the partnership, Dalton State College can outline a path, using these ongoing funds, to meet future priorities and maintain a vibrant residential experience for students.
 Corvias’ long-term partnership approach with Dalton State College provides established reserves (CR&R and Reinvestment Reserve) that take a proactive approach to ensure the College’s facilities always remain in quality condition and adjust to current campus needs.
-With over 100,000 beds in its portfolio, Corvias is able to leverage its experience to achieve operating efficiencies and purchasing power for Dalton State College.
-Corvias is unique in providing a long-term renovation and replacement plan that renovates and/or replaces all housing included in the partnership at least five times following the initial revitalization period when new improvements take place and select renovations are completed.
+With over 100,000 beds in our portfolio, Corvias is able to achieve operating efficiencies and purchasing power for Dalton State College.
+Corvias is unique in providing a long-term renovation and replacement plan for all housing included in the partnership at least five times over the partnership duration, eliminating deferred maintenance and offering new buildings without additional financing.

 Corvias partnered with Dalton State College to create a community that would last for generations to come.
 As Dalton State College’s partner, we will address the needs of students and improve the quality of life in the region through tailored development, economic, and community programs—working together with the entire campus community to make success a continued reality for the life of the partnership.
 To this end, Corvias partnered with local manufacturing firms in mentor-protégé programs and used local subcontractors and suppliers to further strengthen the surrounding community through the partnership.